olefredrik/FoundationPress/README.md

  * `src/assets/scss/global/*.scss`: Global settings
  * `src/assets/scss/components/*.scss`: Buttons etc.
  * `src/assets/scss/modules/*.scss`: Topbar, footer etc.
- * `src/assets/scss/templates/*.scss`: Page template spesific styling
+ * `src/assets/scss/templates/*.scss`: Page template styling

+ * `dist/assets/css/app.css`: This file is loaded in the `<head>` section of your document, and contains the compiled styles for your project.

-Please note that you need to have gulp running in the background, for changes to be compiled.
+If you're new to Sass, please note that you need to have Gulp running in the background (``npm start``), for any changes in your scss files to be compiled to `app.css`.

 ### Scripts

-Foundation modules are loaded in the ``src/assets/js/app.js`` file.
+Foundation modules are loaded in the `src/assets/js/app.js` file.
 By default all components are loaded.
 You can also pick and choose which modules to include.
 Just follow the instructions in the file.

 ## Demo